 When you've been thinking about and reading as much Joan as I have recently, you can't blame me for wanting to digitally remediate some stuff I wrote about her last year.

 When I wrote this, I was on the very cusp of learning about who she was.
 I decided to do this through comparing works she created in print and digital spaces.
-Fast forward one year later, and I'm still figuring it out.
+Fast forward one year later, and I'm still figuring her out.

 Here's to considering Joan, and hopefully knowing her more.